WonderfulVoid/MinecraftLANProxy/README.md

 Usage
 --------------
-$ ./mclanproxy [-v] [-i <ifname>]
+$ ./mclanproxy [-v] [-i {ifname}]
 - -v verbose
-- -i <ifname>     Specify interface to listen for announcements on
+- -i {ifname}     Specify interface to listen for announcements on

+The public port (TCP port 12345) must be forwarded in the router firewall to the host running MCLANProxy.
+Remote Minecraft clients should connect to port 12345 of the router's public IP address.

+If the remote Minecraft client immediately disconnects from the proxy (or from the LAN world server), this may depend on the client and server being of different incompatible versions.
+This happens too often when you run mods that require old Minecraft versions.

 Limitations
 --------------
-- Interface to listen for multicast announcements on must be specified unless it matches hardcoded default ("eth0").
+- Must specify interface to listen for multicast announcements on unless it matches hardcoded default ("eth0").
 Ideally a suitable Ethernet-like interface should automatically be found.
 - The public port for remote hosts is hardcoded to 12345.
 - MCLANProxy doesn't stop accepting remote connections when the LAN world announcement ceases.